wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 ^^^^^^^^

 This is the Compressor LED.
 This LED is green when the compressor output is active (compressor is currently on) and off when the compressor output is not active.

-PCM Status
-^^^^^^^^^^

-The status LED indicates device status as indicated by the two tables above.
-For more information on resolving PCM faults see the PCM User Manual.

-.. note:: Note that the No CAN Comm fault will not occur only if the device cannot see communicate with any other device, if the PCM and PDP can communicate with each other, but not the roboRIO you will NOT see a No Can Comm fault.

 PCM Solenoid Channel LEDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^